arusholi1/cartoonify/README.md

 # cartoonify

-First doumload all the libraries that is required for cartoonifying. you can download these libraries by going to conda prompt
+First download all the libraries that is required for cartoonifying. you can download these libraries by going to conda prompt

 cv2 /by/ pip install opencv-python,